 Anti-Lock Brake System

-Anti-lock Brake Systems (ABS) ensure that the wheels don't stop rotating during braking, preventing the car from skidding and offering greater control.
-If your ABS light comes on, visit Blanchard Auto Repair Inc. where we will be happy to diagnose and fix the problem.
+The Anti-lock Brake System (ABS) ensures your wheels keep rotating during braking, preventing skidding and providing better control.
+If your ABS light illuminates, visit Blanchard Auto Repair Inc. for a diagnosis and professional repair.

 Brake Fluid Flushes

-Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
-It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Blanchard Auto Repair Inc. about when it's time for a brake fluid flush.
+Brake fluid can absorb moisture from the air over time, diminishing brake effectiveness and becoming corrosive, potentially harming the system.
+Regular brake fluid flushes are vital to ensure fresh fluid usage in your vehicle.
+Consult our technicians at Blanchard Auto Repair Inc. to determine the right time for a brake fluid flush.

 Brake Pad & Shoe Replacement

-In a disc brake system, rotors are attached to your vehicle's wheels.
-When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
-However, the friction causes grooves and cracks to appear over time.
-Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Blanchard Auto Repair Inc. will give your rotors a thorough inspection and recommend your best course of action.
+In a disc brake system, rotors attach to your vehicle's wheels.
+The friction with brake pads over time creates grooves and cracks.
+The process of resurfacing restores rotors to a "like-new" condition, reducing noise and wobbling.
+At Blanchard Auto Repair Inc., we inspect your rotors thoroughly and recommend the best course of action.

 Did a great job.
 They got it done quick and van is now working good.
 I still have to go back because I needed my truck for work but it's even better they allow me to bring it in around my schedule l.
 I will definitely recommend them to anyone needing a mechanic.James L.

 Richard Hall, 12/27/2023

 Only bad is he is high but he is good at what he does and he's balls honest with you and you pay for top top quality work dude ain't a shade tree for sure